 Most importantly, stay away from making early “pick up deals” with your daughter.

 One of the worst things that you can tell your daughter is, “If you don’t like camp, then I’ll come get you.”
 This type of decision puts a big weight on a child’s shoulders and typically sets her up for failure.
 She will be so preoccupied and overwhelmed with deciding whether or not to go home that she will never fully embrace camp.
+Be sure to read about the traps to avoid as a first-time camp parent.

 Listen to and talk about her concerns.